Newt93/FunctionsProjectBloomTech/README.md

-# FunctionsProjectBloomTech
+# Functions in JavaScript Project for BloomTech
-Functions Project for BloomTech
+This was my solution to the Functions in JavaScript Project in S1M3.